A new ERC project aiming to unravel the global triggers of drought

 From drought to heatwave

-New study, published in Nature Geoscience, demonstrate how upwind droughts intensify downwind heatwaves.
+New study, published in Nature Geoscience, demonstrates how upwind droughts intensify downwind heatwaves.

 New award to the project team